92bondstreet/castle/README.md

 Some things to do:

-1. How to create a link between Relais & Châteaux and the starred restaurant?
+1. How to create a connection between Relais & Châteaux and the starred restaurant?

 ### Server-side with Node.js

 #### require('castle')

-Create a module called `castle` that returns the list of best rate for all Weekends for each Hotel
+Create a module called `castle` that returns the list of best rates for all Weekends for each Hotel

 ```js
 const castle = require('castle');